The Car

 A New Chapter

-After two seasons in the TCRUK championship running Honda Civics, the team have made the switch to the British Touring Car Championship for the 2024 season and beyond.
-Our 2024 challenger is a pair of Cupra Leon’s that have been capable of frequently hitting the podium and claiming silverware in recent seasons.
-The team developed the car further over the winter to improve the airflow and keep the cars 2.0L turbo engine, and Cosworth hybrid batteries in their optimal operating window.
+After two seasons in the TCRUK championship running Honda Civics, the team made the switch to the British Touring Car Championship for the 2024 season and beyond.
+In 2025, our challenger is a pair of Hyundai i30Ns that have been capable of frequently winning races and championships in recent seasons.
+The team acquired two brand new Hyundai’s from the manufacturer team, Excelr8 Motorsport

 Technical Specification